Scientific Name

 Description

-Sedum suaveolens is a cute clump-forming succulent with short-stemmed rosettes of thick, fleshy, blue-green leaves heavily covered with a fine waxy bloom and often tinged pink.
-The stems are up to 1.2 inches (3 cm) long and up to 0.6 inches (1.5 cm) in diameter.
-Rosettes grow up to 8 inches (20 cm) in diameter, producing offsets on short stolons to form a clump up to 20 inches (50 cm) in diameter.
-Leaves are ovate with the narrower end at the base, ending in a sharp point, up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) wide.
+Sedum suaveolens is a cute clump-forming succulent with short-stemmed rosettes of thick, fleshy, blue-green leaves heavily covered with a fine, waxy bloom and often tinged pink.
+The stems can grow up to 1.2 inches (3 cm) long and 0.6 inches (1.5 cm) in diameter.
+The rosettes can reach a diameter of 8 inches (20 cm) and produce offsets on short stolons, forming a clump up to 20 inches (50 cm) in diameter.
+The leaves are obovate, taper to a sharp point, and can measure up to 2.4 inches (6 cm) long and 1.6 inches (4 cm) wide.
 They are flattened at the upper surface, keeled below, and slightly curving towards the tip.
-Like the stolons, short inflorescences, barely reaching beyond the edge of the leaves, in summer appears from within the rosette, bearing urn-shaped, 5-merous, sweet-scented flowers.
-The petals are white with greenish-yellow midstripe near the tip.

-How to Grow and Care
+How to Grow and Care for Sedum suaveolens

-When growing Sedums, keep in mind that these plants need very little attention or care.
-They will thrive in conditions many other plants thrive in but do just as well in less hospitable areas.
+When growing Sedums, keep in mind that these plants need very little attention.
+They will thrive in conditions in which many other plants thrive, but do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
-A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.
+Sedum is commonly called Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
-They will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure that the plant will start there, you can add a very thin soil covering.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it there.
+They will send out roots from wherever the stem touches the ground and the root itself.
+If you want to ensure the plant starts there, add a very thin layer of soil.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.